Ficool

 "Yes.
 I learned it yesterday with Mom."
 Daiki let the light fade.
 "It's still basic.
 Beginner level according to standard classification.
 But it works."

-"YESTERDAY?!"
-Roxy clutched her blue hair with both hands.
+"YESTERDAY!?"
+Roxy grabbed her head with both hands, clutching her blue hair.
 "Wait, wait, wait a moment.
-Are you telling me you learned healing magic YESTERDAY and can already cast it without incantation TODAY?"
+Are you telling me you learned healing magic YESTERDAY and you can already cast it without an incantation TODAY?"

-"Technically it was last night when I achieved casting without incantation."
-Daiki corrected.
+"Technically, I achieved voiceless casting last night," Daiki corrected.
 "Yesterday I only learned the basic incantation."

 Roxy opened her mouth.
 Closed it.
 Opened it again.
 No words came out.